Welcome To My Blog!

 Matriculation, I agreed with my grandparents that I should continue studying at

 Taylor's College.
-However, I strongly disagreed with one of the reasons they
+However, I strongly disagreed with the main reason they

 gave for that.
 My grandparents said that since majority of my classmates in

 Taylor's College obtained A+ for English in SPM while I did not, I should

 continue studying at Taylor's College and learn from my classmates in order to